 But there’s still the matter of 13 hours and 40 minutes to kill, and while I consider taking a nap, the likelihood of my anxiety-riddled self actually sleeping on a flight is about as likely as me not ordering another G&T.

-So, I check out United Private Screening, the back-of-seat entertainment system which offers a stack of latest release and classic movies and TV, including plenty of family options, plus a selection audio books.
-In my kid free state, I’m soon ensconced in a selection of highbrow movies with snappy dialogue and actual storylines that involve neither animation nor superheroes.
+So, I check out United Private Screening, the back-of-seat entertainment system which offers a stack of latest release and classic movies and TV, including plenty of family options, plus a selection of audio books.
+In my kid-free state, I’m soon happily ensconced in a selection of highbrow movies with snappy dialogue and actual storylines that involve neither animation nor superheroes.

-There’s also onboard Wi-Fi (available at a fee per use) but I’m happily enjoying being off line, plus an international power outlet in between the seats and a USB charging port.
+There’s also onboard Wi-Fi (available at a fee per use), a USB charging port, and an international power outlet in between the seats.

 A special mention has to go to the frankly awesome United app, which allows me to check my flight, view and change seat assignments, check in, and watch for upgrade status (the anticipation is like waiting for the last ball to drop in Lotto) all on my mobile.
-I can also access the app in flight to watch TV shows and movies on my phone should I desire and track the status of my checked bags and arrival gate details.
+I can also access the app in flight to watch TV shows and movies on my phone, should I desire, and I can track the status of my checked bags and arrival gate details.

 Another bonus for United Premium Plus passengers is that the cabin is located at the front of the plane, meaning they’re first up for the airline’s inflight service.
-While my Bombay Sapphire comes at a cost, there is a good selection of complimentary beers and wines, as well as tea, coffee and water, which are far more sensible for those wishing to stay hydrated during the long flight.
-Of course, once the G&T works its soothing magic, I order a nice glass of syrah.
-Sensible never was my thing.
+While my Bombay Sapphire comes at a cost, there is a good selection of complimentary beers and wines, as well as tea, coffee and water.

 Inflight meals are generous.
 Not long after take-off I enjoy a tasty main of tangy tomato pasta with vegetables, a salad and a wholemeal roll, with a red wine chaser.
 There’s also a creamy salted caramel swirl ice cream for desert.
 A mid-flight snack of a tasty turkey roll and a couple of Tim Tams is consumed with equal appreciation.